QGonz95/SimpleCRUD/README.md

 If pushing from an existing local folder, copy HTTPS.
 In the terminal of the correct folder:
-% git init -b main
+1) % git init -b main
-% git remote add origin <HTTPS>
+2) % git remote add origin <PASTE HTTPS>
-% git add .
+3) % git add .
-% git commit -m 'first commit'
+4) % git commit -m 'first commit'
-% git push origin main
+5) % git push origin main

-Create repository on Github. copy SHH KEY.
+Create repository on Github. copy SSH KEY.
-In the terminal, make sure you are in the correct folder you want to copy the git repo in, then % git clone <SHH KEY>
+In the terminal, make sure you are in the correct folder you want to copy the git repo in, then % git clone <PASTE SSH KEY>

 In the terminal
 1) % touch server.js // To create the server where the express routes will be programmed.